daos-stack/daos/docs/admin/deployment.md

 bound to the same NUMA node (PMem bdev, SSDs and host fabric interface).

 - `--scm-only` request that a config without NVMe should be generated.
-This flag will override the command's normal behaviour and should be used only in circumstances where NVMe SSDs are unavailable or not balanced across NUMA nodes and multiple engines are required per host.
+This flag will override the command's normal behavior and should be used only in circumstances where NVMe SSDs are unavailable or not balanced across NUMA nodes and multiple engines are required per host.
 Note that DAOS performance will be suboptimal without NVMe SSDs.

 - `--net-class` selects a specific network device class, options are `ethernet` or `infiniband`.
 If not set explicitly on the commandline, default is `infiniband`.
-This option will alter the command's behaviour and should only be used when normal command operation is not sufficient.
+This option will alter the command's behavior and should only be used when normal command operation is not sufficient.
 Note that DAOS performance may be suboptimal if ethernet devices are used instead of infiniband.

 - `--net-provider` selects a specific network provider , this can be set to any provider string supported on the hosts e.g. ofi+tcp.
-This option will alter the command's behaviour and should only be used when normal command operation is not sufficient.
+This option will alter the command's behavior and should only be used when normal command operation is not sufficient.
 Note that specifying a provider will prevent the command from selecting the best available.